haringsrob/Wordpress-Icecat/README.md

+### Not longer maintained ###

+I do not longer maintain this project.
+Feel free to fork/provide pull requests which I will gladly review.
+If I notice a strong commitment, I am willing to transfer the rights of the repository.

 ###     INSTALLATION HOWTO  ###
 The installation is really simple;
 Just upload the plugin to your plugin directory and enable it using the admin dashboard